Bilateralism with incompatible proofs and refutations: Base-extension semantics

 We adopt Sandqvist's~\cite{Sandqvist2015IL} terminology with the adaptations to the bilateral setting presented in \cite{barrosonascimento2025bilateralbaseextensionsemantics}.
 Our definitions use systems containing natural deduction rules over basic sentences for the semantical analysis, and we allow inference rules to discharge sets of basic hypotheses.
 On the other hand, we allow the logical constants $\bot$ and $\top$ to be manipulated by the rules as if they were atoms.

-The propositional {\em base language}, denote by $\At$, is assumed to have a set $\{p_1, p_2,\ldots\}$ of countably many atomic propositions together with the units $\bot$ and $\top$.
-The elements of $\At$ will be called {\em basic sentences}, or simply {\em atoms}.
+The propositional {\em base language}, denoted by $\At$--abusing the concept of atom-- is assumed to have a set $\{p_1, p_2,\ldots\}$ of countably many atomic propositions together with $\bot$ and $\top$.
+The elements of $\At$ are called {\em basic sentences}, or {\em atoms}.